hsandhu14/ai201-project4-provenance-guard/README.md

 ## POST /appeal

-Allows a creator to contest a classification.
+Allows a creator to contest a previous attribution decision.

-Example request:
+### Example Request

 ```json
 {